 - The precursor of smashing success is usually a series of shattering failures.

 - The only bad word is a misused word.
-This is a polite way of saying that you should be aware that I take advantage of the full breadth of the vocabulary with which I have been endowed by virtue of a certain Irishman named Patrick Tobin and which has since been augmented by many years spent arguing in bars.
+This is a polite way of saying that you should be aware that I avail myself of the full breadth of a vocabulary with which I was endowed in the sixth grade by a certain Irishman named Patrick Tobin (R.I.P.) and which has since been augmented by many years spent arguing in bars with is to say that some of my favorite words are the kind that one may not say on television (thank you, George Carlin).
+Consider yourself, and more pertinently your children, warned.

-- There is nothing quite so healthy as a meal made with care from good ingredients and enjoyed with good company.
+- There is nothing quite so healthy as a meal made with care from quality ingredients which is enjoyed in good company.

-- If you need to consult the periodic table of elements and an organic chemistry text book to figure out what you are eating, it does not fall into the category of food.
+- If you need to consult the periodic table of elements and a chemistry text book to figure out what you are eating, it does not fall into the category of food.